20761A05H6/ToDoApp/README.md

 # ToDoApp
-To do app using android studio in kotlin
+To do app using kotlin language using android studio tool